Pace Digitek files draft papers with Sebi for Rs 900 crore IPO

 Pace Digitek aims to use proceeds from the fresh issue to the tune of Rs 630 crore for funding capital expenditure requirements and general corporate purposes.

-"The issue is being made through the book-building process, wherein not more than 50 per cent is allocated to qualified institutional buyers (QIBs), and not less than 15 per cent and 35 per cent of the net offer is assigned to non-institutional investors (NIIs) and retail individual bidders, respectively," the company also said.
+"The issue is being made through the book-building process, wherein not more than 50 per cent is allocated to qualified institutional buyers (QIBs), and not less than 15 per cent and 35 per cent of the net offer is assigned to non-institutional investors (NIIs) and retail individual bidders, respectively," the draft papers also mentioned.

 Incorporated in 2007, the Bengaluru-based firm is a multi-disciplinary solutions provider specialising in the telecom passive infrastructure industry including telecom tower infrastructure and optical fibre cables.